whiskeysierra/knowledge/docs/practices/hand-roll-test-doubles.md

 which verify the behavior of multiple components in collaboration.
 Test doubles should only be used when using the real dependency is impractical or problematic.

-Here are the common types:
+Here are the common types (roughly ordered by my personal preference, from most to least preferred in most situations):

-*   **Dummies**
+*   **Fakes**

-    These are objects passed as arguments but are never actually used within the method being tested.
-    They are simply placeholders to satisfy method signatures.
+    Fakes are working implementations of a dependency, but they are simplified for testing purposes.
+    Examples include in-memory databases or simplified versions of external services.
+    They provide a functional but lightweight alternative to the real dependency.

 *   **Stubs**